nitrogen/simple_bridge_demo/README.markdown

 [SimpleBridge](https://github.com/nitrogen/simple_bridge) sample modules
 demonstrating basic usage of SimpleBridge 2.0.

-Each demo consists of 3 variations: a standard version and a parameterized module version (files ending with `_pmod`)
+Each demo consists of two variations: a standard version and a parameterized module version (files ending with `_pmod`)

 ## demo.erl (and demo_pmod.erl)